macgregor/developer-notes/python/argparse-basics.md

 git_subparsers = git_parser.add_subparsers()

 #create a subparser to handle arguments when 'git add' is called
+#the title of the subparser with the argument used as the command when using the cli
 git_file_add_parser = git_subparsers.add_parser('add', description='Add file contents to the index')
 git_file_add_parser.add_argument('filename', help='filename to add to index')